-GNS is proud to be a member of the Round Square, a worldwide network of innovative schools in 40 countries across five continents that follow a unique, educational philosophy that supports students on their journey to becoming well-rounded adults.
+GNS is proud to be a member of the Round Square, a worldwide network of innovative like-minded schools in 50 countries on six continents that follow a unique, educational philosophy that supports students on their pathway to becoming well-rounded adults.

 The Round Square philosophy emphasizes learning by doing as our students grow to be responsible global citizens who value academics, welcome diverse ideologies, respect cultural and spiritual differences and recognize their role in shaping a harmonious planet.